darmuh/FovUpdate/README.md

 	- This fix is originally from [Oksamies' UltrawideOrLongFix](https://thunderstore.io/c/repo/p/Oksamies/UltrawideOrLongFix/) and has been slightly modified.
 	- As of 0.2.4, will ensure your camera updates to the correct aspect ratio (unstretched horizontally)
 - As of 0.2.3, config change event support has been added for any mod that allows for config changes in-game (REPOConfig)
+- As of 0.2.5, upscale or downscale your game with the ``Resolution Multiplier`` config item.
+	- NOTE: This config item overrides the ``Pixelation`` graphics setting when set to a value other than 1.

 ### Example Screenshots: